cryptobuks1/paytokensd/docs/API.rst

   API method.
-- If the private key you need to sign the raw transaction is *not* in the local ``litecoind`` ``wallet.dat``, you must first sign the transaction yourself (or, alternatively, you can call the ``sign_tx`` API method and specify the private key string to it, and ``czarcraftd`` will sign it for you).
+- If the private key you need to sign the raw transaction is *not* in the local ``litecoind`` ``wallet.dat``, you must first sign the transaction yourself (or, alternatively, you can call the ``sign_tx`` API method and specify the private key string to it, and ``paytokensd`` will sign it for you).
 In either case, once you have the signed, hex-encoded transaction string, you can then call the ``broadcast_tx`` API method, which will then broadcast the transaction on the
   Litecoin network for you.